lasseufpa/connected-ai-testbed/README.md

 ## Create scenarios

-To create the desired scenario, inside any of our categories folders and run:
+To create the desired scenario, **inside any of our scenarios folders (VNF-PLACEMENT OR DRONE)** run:

 ```
 bash create-scenario.sh --<SCENARIO TYPE>